What Drives Success in Physical Planning with Joint-Embedding Predictive World Models?: Experiments

-\paragraph{Maximum context size.} Training on longer context takes more iterations to converge in terms of success rate.
-We recall that we chose to plan with $W^p=2$ in all our experiments, since it yields the maximal success rate while being more computationally efficient.
+\textbf{(i)} A first experiment confirms a well-known but fundamental property: the training maximum context $W$ and planning maximum context $W^p$ must be chosen so that $W^p \leq W$.
+Otherwise, we ask the model to perform a prediction task it has not seen at train time, and we see the predictions degrading rapidly throughout unrolling if $W^p > W$.
+To account for this, the $W=1$ model performance displayed in~\cref{subfig:W_comparison} is from planning with $W^p=1$. \textbf{(ii)} We recall that we chose to plan with $W^p=2$ in all our experiments, since it yields the maximal success rate while being more computationally efficient.
 The predictor needs two frames of context to infer velocity and use it for the prediction task.
 It requires 3 frames to infer acceleration.
-We indeed see in \cref{fig:design_W+model_size} a big performance gap between models trained with $W=1$ and $W=2$, which indicates that the predictor benefits from using this context to perform its prediction.
-On the other hand, with a fixed training computational budget, increasing $W$ means we slice the dataset into a fewer but longer unique trajectory slices of length $W+1$, thus less gradient steps.
-On DROID, having too low $W$ leads to discarding some videos of the dataset that are of length lower than $W+1$.
-Yet, we observe that models trained on DROID have their optimal $W$ at 5, higher than on simulated datasets, for which it is 3.
+We indeed see in~\cref{subfig:W_comparison} a big performance gap between models trained with $W=1$ and $W=2$, which indicates that the predictor benefits from using this context to perform its prediction.
+Interestingly, we observe that models trained on DROID have their optimal $W$ at 5, higher than on simulated datasets, for which it is 3.
 It is likely due to the more complex dynamics of DROID, requiring longer context to notably infer real-world arm and object dynamics.
-One simple experiment shows a very well-known but fundamental property: the training maximum context $W$ and planning maximum context $W^p$ must be chosen so that $W^p \leq W$.
-Otherwise, we ask the model to perform a prediction task it has not seen at train time, and we see the predictions degrading rapidly throughout unrolling if $W^p > W$.
-To account for this, the $W=1$ model performance displayed in \cref{subfig:W_comparison} is from planning with $W^p=1$.
+While longer context could in principle help capture phenomena such as object permanence or long-term momentum, occlusions are rare on DROID and Robocasa, as they can mostly occur between the arm the manipulated objects.
+Moreover, we sample the DROID dataset (natively at 30~fps) at 4~fps, so a training slice of $W+1=8$ frames already spans over 2 seconds of video, covering most occlusion events in the dataset. \textbf{(iii)} Increasing $W$ also reduces the number of unique training slices, which, even with a fixed number of training iterations, can harm performance on small datasets (e.g.\ on DROID, $W\!=\!14$ retains only 86\% of videos); see~\cref{app:par:data_slicing} for details.
+This is in line with the observation made by~\citet{PLDM}, that world models are good at "stitching suboptimal trajectories", compared to GCRL.